gullerya/i18n/docs/api.md

 		* `function` - parameterless function, expected to return localization data graph; may be `sync` or `async`
 * `options` - object, reserved, __optional__

-> Although unlikely, mentioned methods of different localization data provisioning may be used in mixture of consumer's choice, as in the examplee below.
+> Although unlikely, mentioned methods of different localization data provisioning may be used in any mixture of the consumer's choice, as in the example below.

 Example:
 ```javascript